cybercdh/phishfinder/README.md

 # phishfinder

+## DEPRECATED PROJECT
+This project is now deprecated and has been superceded by https://github.com/cybercdh/kitphishr

 ## Overview
 The tool will traverse a URL path to find open directories.
 If found, it will then look for any zip/txt/exe files and download them.
 The likelihood is these files will contain the phishing source code, victim logs and possibly malware.
 You can supply a list of urls in a text file, or by default the code will connect to phishtank and parse the latest known phishing urls.